Gregory Freeman Trombonist Concert

 Commencement 2018: Commencement will be held the weekend of May 18 and 19, 2018.
 Information pertaining to all aspects of commencement can now be found on the Marywood University website at www.marywood.edu/commencement/index.html.
 Please note that all activities are free and open to your family and friends and do not require tickets for admittance.
 You are, however, required to register yourself and guests for each of the activities you plan to attend.

 Senior Survey: Undergraduate students are required to complete a university Senior Survey.
-Surveys are available, starting April 3, 2018, inside the Academic Affairs Office, LAC 200.
-Surveys should be returned during the university’s annual Grad Finale, April 18 and April 19, from 11 a.m. to 6 p.m.
-If the survey is not completed before the Grad Finale, students can return it to the Cashiers Office, beginning on April 23, to obtain their commencement announcements.
+Surveys are available inside the Academic Affairs Office, LAC 200.
+Graduating students who did not return their surveys at the recent Grad Finale can return them to the Cashiers Office, beginning on April 23, to obtain their commencement announcements.

 STUDENT VOLUNTEERS NEEDED FOR COMMENCEMENT EVENTS: We are seeking 20 freshman, sophomore, or junior students to act as Commencement Weekend volunteers.These volunteers will assist with all commencement activities, including: